-- (iii) (a) Of systematic attendance at post-mortem examinations during the Fourth, Fifth and Sixth academic years. - (b) Of having attended such illustrative post-mortem examinations as the Professor of Pathology may direct during the Fourth Year and of having taken satisfactory notes of the findings as disclosed at such post-mortem examinations and prepared full pathological reports. - (c) Of having performed at least one post-mortem examination. - (d) Of having attended, during the Fifth and Sixth Years, post-mortem examinations on the bodies of at least 15 patients who have died in the hospitals to which the students are attached. - (iv) Of attendance on an adequate number of cases of childbirth under such supervision as may be approved by the Faculty after having attended a course of lectures upon Obstetrics. - (v) Of proficiency in vaccination. - (vi) Of attendance at a course in the administration of anaesthetics.
+- (iii) Of having attended, during the Fifth and Sixth Years, postmortem examinations on the bodies of at least 15 patients who have died in the hospitals to which the students are attached. - (iv) Of attendance on an adequate number of cases of childbirth under such supervision as may be approved by the Faculty after having attended a course of lectures upon Obstetrics. - (v) Of proficiency in vaccination. - (vi) Of attendance at a course in the administration of anaesthetics.